 Fast facts on debt in South Africa

-- According to the World Bank, South Africans are the biggest borrowers in the world, with 86% of the population in debt.
+- According to the World Bank, South Africans are the biggest borrowers globally, with 86% of the debt population.

-- 10 million of those are behind on their payments.
+- Ten million of those are behind on their payments.

-- 7.8 million of the country’s 60 million residents have taken out a combined R 225 billion of loans without collateral, mostly for short-term needs such as furniture and urgent family care.
+- 7.8 million of the country’s 60 million residents have taken out a combined R 225 billion of loans without collateral, primarily for short-term needs such as furniture and urgent family care.

-- 2/3 of customers pay more than a 25% of their net income to service their loans.
+- 2/3 of customers pay more than 25% of their net income to service their loans.

 - Many find themselves in debt because they lack financial education.
 They are lured by banks, cell phones companies and furniture and clothing stores into making loans, acquire credit cards with increasing overdraft facilities and buying things they can’t afford.

 - Many people are lured into pyramid schemes to increase their money fast, and they always lose all of their investments.

-- ‘’Black tax’’ is part of the problem, as young black graduates are expected to pay money monthly to help support their families, instead of just taking care of themselves.
+- ‘’Black tax’’ is part of the problem, as young black graduates are expected to pay monthly to help support their families instead of just taking care of themselves.

 - Two-thirds of the mining industry’s 450 000 workers have had unsecured loans and spend an average of 48 % of their wages paying off debt,

-- Unemployment has reached an all-time high with 30% of South African citizens out of work.
+- Unemployment has reached an all-time high, with 29% of South African citizens out of work.

 New legislation aimed at helping those in debt

-President Cyril Ramaphosa in August 2019 signed the National Credit Amendment Act into law, setting the groundwork for over-indebted consumers to have payments suspended, in part or full, for as long as 24 months, or even scrapped if their financial situation has been found to have worsened.
+President Cyril Ramaphosa, in August 2019, signed the National Credit Amendment Act into law, setting the groundwork for over-indebted consumers to have payments suspended, in part or whole, for as long as 24 months, or even scrapped if their financial situation has been found to have worsened.